goldmansachs/EngineeringEssentials/README.md

 ## Case Study - Stock Visualization Application

-Apply the knowledge that you have learned from the modelling, services and UI sessions to build a stock visualization application
+Apply the knowledge that you have learned from the modelling, services and UI learning sessions to build a stock visualization application